 Academic self-concept is defined as "a student's perception of his or her academic competence" (Arens & Waterman, 2015, p.
 64).
-In the TwinLife study, participants aged 5 to 7 rated their verbal and mathematical self-concept using three and four items, respectively, from the adapted and translated Self-Description Questionnaire for Preschoolers (SDQP; Marsh et al., 2002) via CAPI in face to face wave one.
+In the TwinLife study, participants aged 5 to 7 rated their verbal and mathematical self-concept using three and four items, respectively, from the adapted and translated Self-Description Questionnaire for Preschoolers (SDQP; Marsh et al., 2002).